brotherhoodMonk/gyan/angular.md

 }

-pure and impure pipes
+16. pure and impure pipes
 So if a pipe is pure we know that it’s output (through transform method) is strictly determined by the input parameters.
  If the input parameters don’t change the output won’t change.
-This reasoning allows Angular to optimize the pipe and call transform method only when input parameters change.
+This reasoning allows Angular to + optimize the pipe and call transform method only when input parameters change.
 But if a pipe is impure and has internal state the same parameters do not guarantee that same output as demonstrated with the call to impure addFn function in the first chapter.
 It means that Angular is forced to trigger transform function on a pipe instance on every digest.

-##Observables
-Observables open up a continuous channel of communication in which multiple values of data can be emitted over time.
-From this we get a pattern of dealing with data by using array-like operations to parse  , modify and maintain data.
-Observables provide support for passing messages between publishers and subscribers in your application.
-Observables offer significant benefits over other techniques for event handling, asynchronous programming, and handling multiple values.
-Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.

-An observable can deliver multiple values of any type—literals, messages, or events, depending on the context

-next	Required.
-A handler for each delivered value.
-Called zero or more times after execution starts. error	Optional.
-A handler for an error notification.
-An error halts execution of the observable instance. complete	Optional.
-A handler for the execution-complete notification.
-Delayed values can continue to be delivered to the next handler after execution is complete.

-#Multicasting
-Multicasting is the practice of broadcasting to a list of multiple subscribers in a single execution.
-With a multicasting observable, you don't register multiple listeners on the document, but instead re-use the first listener and send values out to each subscriber.

-When creating an observable you should determine how you want that observable to be used and whether or not you want to multicast its values.

-38. How to create a service in Angular?
+17. How to create a service in Angular?
 In Angular, a service is a substitutable object that is wired together using dependency injection.
 A service is created by registering it in the module it is going to be executed within.
 There are basically three ways in which you can create an angular service.
 They are basically three ways in which a service can be created in Angular:

 Factory